akbarzadehms/TCGS-Vars-Adjusting/README.md

 1- Save your data into "setwd" directory without header.
 You should only know the column numbers of your variables.
 For example, as seen in "data.reading" section, #col1 is the "PID" or #col5 is the "gender".

-2- Replac all "TargetVar" with "Your Variable Name", for example "tg".
+2- Replac all "TargetVar" with "Your_Variable_Name", e.g., "tg".

-3- Run all line in R and follow your data in ".sav" and ".csv" format in your directory.
+3- Run all lines in R and follow your data in ".sav" and ".csv" format in your directory.

-Note: Before use transformed variables into your own analysis, please check and compare qqplots and histograms for makeing a final decision.
+Note: Before using transformed variables into your own analysis, please check and compare qqplots and histograms for makeing a final decision.

 Mahdi Akbarzdaeh